noec764/erpnext/docs/dooks/projects/README.md

 <img class="screenshot" alt="Non Profit" src="./assets/support.png">

-### Demo on Dooks for the Service Business
+### Demo on Dokie for the Service Business

-Check the following video to educate yourself on the Dooks features for services business.
+Check the following video to educate yourself on the Dokie features for services business.

 <div>
     <div class='embed-container'>